🔹 CPR LETTERS are a preliminary step designed to build your case towards a formal court application.

 Dear Sir/Madam,

-I write in accordance with CPR 39.8 to bring to the Court’s attention an issue relevant to the efficient management and resolution of this case.
+I write in accordance with CPR 39.8 to bring to the Court’s attention the Claimant’s continuing failure to provide disclosure of documents central to their pleaded claim.

-Instrument of Assignment (Deed of Assignment):
+Instrument of Assignment (Deed of Assignment)

-Evidence of Service of the Notice of Assignment:
+Evidence of Service of Notice of Assignment

 Yours faithfully,